natenka/pyneng-book-en/docs/source/book/15_module_re/match_object.rst

 span()
 ^^^^^^

-The span() method returns a tuple with an index of the beginning and end of substring.
+Method span() returns a tuple with an index of the beginning and end of substring.
 It works in a similar way to start() and end() methods, but returns a pair of numbers.

 Without arguments span() returns indexes for whole match: